Waste Connections, Inc. (NYSE:WCN) Shares Sold by Van ECK Associates Corp

-Van ECK Associates Corp lowered its holdings in Waste Connections, Inc. (NYSE:WCN) by 11.7% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Van ECK Associates Corp lessened its position in shares of Waste Connections, Inc. (NYSE:WCN) by 11.7% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
 The firm owned 31,397 shares of the business services provider’s stock after selling 4,174 shares during the quarter.
-Van ECK Associates Corp’s holdings in Waste Connections were worth $3,259,000 as of its most recent SEC filing.
+Van ECK Associates Corp’s holdings in Waste Connections were worth $3,259,000 at the end of the most recent reporting period.

-Several other large investors have also added to or reduced their stakes in the company.
-Bank of Montreal Can increased its stake in shares of Waste Connections by 1.2% in the second quarter.
-Bank of Montreal Can now owns 9,445,614 shares of the business services provider’s stock worth $906,495,000 after acquiring an additional 112,494 shares during the period.
-FMR LLC grew its position in Waste Connections by 4.0% during the second quarter.
-FMR LLC now owns 4,884,695 shares of the business services provider’s stock valued at $457,934,000 after buying an additional 189,886 shares during the period.
+A number of other hedge funds have also recently added to or reduced their stakes in WCN.
 Waratah Capital Advisors Ltd. grew its position in Waste Connections by 45,678.3% during the second quarter.
 Waratah Capital Advisors Ltd. now owns 2,464,706 shares of the business services provider’s stock valued at $230,031,000 after buying an additional 2,459,322 shares during the period.
-Durable Capital Partners LP grew its position in Waste Connections by 0.5% during the third quarter.
-Durable Capital Partners LP now owns 1,917,856 shares of the business services provider’s stock valued at $199,073,000 after buying an additional 9,466 shares during the period.
-Finally, Great West Life Assurance Co.
-Can grew its position in Waste Connections by 7.8% during the third quarter.
-Great West Life Assurance Co.
-Can now owns 1,750,724 shares of the business services provider’s stock valued at $162,227,000 after buying an additional 127,205 shares during the period.
-Hedge funds and other institutional investors own 80.77% of the company’s stock.
+FIL Ltd grew its position in Waste Connections by 76.7% during the second quarter.
+FIL Ltd now owns 1,481,779 shares of the business services provider’s stock valued at $138,883,000 after buying an additional 643,333 shares during the period.
+Toronto Dominion Bank grew its position in Waste Connections by 100.9% during the second quarter.
+Toronto Dominion Bank now owns 890,053 shares of the business services provider’s stock valued at $84,420,000 after buying an additional 446,916 shares during the period.
+PointState Capital LP acquired a new stake in Waste Connections during the second quarter valued at $38,227,000.
+Finally, BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its position in Waste Connections by 27.0% during the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 894,476 shares of the business services provider’s stock valued at $83,809,000 after buying an additional 190,373 shares during the period.
+Institutional investors own 80.77% of the company’s stock.

 The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, November 25th.
 Investors of record on Tuesday, November 10th were issued a $0.154 dividend.
 This represents a $0.62 dividend on an annualized basis and a dividend yield of 0.61%.
 The ex-dividend date of this dividend was Monday, November 9th.
 Waste Connections’s dividend payout ratio (DPR) is currently 22.79%.